d11ln/ccis-docs/docs/doc1.md

 Ensure that `Allow remote connections` is checked <br />

-Continue to restarting your server.
+Continue by restarting your server.

 ## Database